Beat Mosquitoes with Prevention and Deterrents

 As with any product, follow directions on the label for the best results.

-To compliment the steps you’re taking to prevent the mosquito larvae from maturing enough to bite, you can do simple things to naturally deter adult mosquitoes.
+To complement the steps you’re taking to prevent the mosquito larvae from maturing enough to bite, you can do simple things to naturally deter adult mosquitoes.

 Plant these mosquito deterrents for color and subtle scents in your garden, in pots around where you like to sit, and on table tops: